-MISSISSIPPI STATE PORT AUTHORITY AT GULFPORT (AN AGENCY OF THE STATE OF MISSISSIPPI) SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2022
+MISSISSIPPI STATE PORT AUTHORITY AT GULFPORT (AN AGENCY OF THE STATE OF MISSISSIPPI) SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2023

-Section I - Summary of Auditors' Results
+Section I - Summary of Auditor's Results

-B-70 C rinand cial Statements

-Type of auditors' report issued

-Unmodified
+Financial Statements

-Internal Control over financial reporting:

-Material Weaknesses identified?
+Type of auditor's report issued Unmodified Internal Control over financial reporting: Material Weaknesses identified?

-Significant Deficiencies identified that are

-not considered to be material weaknesses?

-None reported

-Noncompliance material to financial statements noted?

-Federal Awards

-Internal Control Over Major Programs:

-Material Weaknesses identified?

 Significant Deficiencies identified that are not considered to be material weaknesses?

-None reported

-Type of auditors' report issued on compliance for major programs

-Unmodified

-Any audit findings disclosed that are required to be reported in accordance with 2CFR section 200.516(a)?

-Program tested as major program:

-Assistance Listing Number(s) Name of Federal Program

-14.228 Community Development Block Grant

-97.036 Disaster Public Assistance Grant

-Dollar threshold used to distinguish between type A and B Programs

-Auditee qualified as low-risk auditee?

-^{}The Mississippi State Port Authority at Gulfport is an agency of the State of Mississippi.
-Major program determinations were made by the State of Mississippi.
+No None reported Noncompliance material to financial statements noted?
+Federal Awards No Internal Control Over Major Programs: Material Wealenesses identified?
+Significant Deficiencies identified that are No not considered to be material weaknesses?
+None reported Type of auditor's report issued on compliance for major programs Unmodified Any audit findings disclosed that are required to be reported in accordance with 2CFR section 200.516(a)?
+No Program tested as major program: Assistance Listing Number(s)Name of Federal Program97.036Disaster Public Assistance Grant Dollar threshold used to distinguish between type A and B Programs \$750,000 Auditee qualified as low-risk auditee?
+Yes

-MISSISSIPPI STATE PORT AUTHORITY AT GULFPORT (AN AGENCY OF THE STATE OF MISSISSIPPI) SCHEDULE OF FINDINGS AND QUESTIONED COSTS (CONTINUED) FOR THE YEAR ENDED JUNE 30, 2022
+MISSISSIPPI STATE PORT AUTHORITY AT GULFPORT (AN AGENCY OF THE STATE OF MISSISSIPPI) SCHEDULE OF FINDINGS AND QUESTIONED COSTS (CONTINUED) FOR THE YEAR ENDED JUNE 30, 2023 s a